livenb/playwith_hacker_rank/README.md

-# playwith_hacker_rank
+# play with hackerrank
-This is my personal solution for hacker rank questions
+This is my personal solution for hackerrank questions